skarlekar/fargate-patterns/README.md

 #### Pattern Components
 - **Input Repository** - The input for your *Processor* is stored here and should be reachable by the processor.
 This could be S3-based object store or a data base.
 Ideally, this repository should notify the task invoker when a new object is uploaded or updated.
 - **Task Invoker** - A short-running function that is used to invoke your Processor.
 This could be a Lambda function or a synchronous service running as part of another larger process chain.
 - **Processor** - A long-running task that is the core of the pattern.
 It is invoked by the Task Invoker.
 This could be a Fargate Task that reads its input from the Input Repository, processes it and writes back the output to the Output Repository.
+The Fargate task can be configured to use one or more containers
 - **Output Repository** - Results of the Fargate Task are stored here.
 Again, this could be a S3 store or a database and could be optionally configure to emit events on inserts and updates.

 ### Limitations